Working with dependencies

 Remove dependencies

-Dependencies can be removed by opening the item and clicking the trash can icon next to the successor you'd like to remove.
+Dependencies can be removed by opening the item and clicking the trash can icon next to the predecessor or successor you'd like to remove.

 Adjusting what Phase an item belongs to

-To add an item to a Phase, open the item and choose which Phase you'd like from the dropdown.
+1. Open the Task and choose which Phase you'd like from the dropdown in the Scheduling Menu.

 Pro Tips

-• If you delete an item that has dependents, any dependency links (child or parent) are removed.
+• If you delete an item that has dependencies, any dependency links (child or parent) are removed.

-• If a Phase is deleted, anything inside the Phase is removed from the Phase, and if those items are dependent on each other, the dependencies are removed.
+• If a Phase is deleted, only the Phase is removed from the Schedule.
+Items in that phase will remain.

 Did this answer your question?